Usage

 backup For PSE, the power source is the backup power

-source or a power conservation mode is asked (the
+source, or a power conservation mode is requested

 pse For PD, the power source is the PSE.